 Himmler to set up gas chambers and kill all the people still in

-the camp.
 The gas was delivered and one of the buildings was set

 up as a gas chamber.
 The Commandant made preparations to follow

 of this camp were Austrians) named Karl Rahm, a tool maker in civilian